Distributed Dual-Motor Electric Axle For Heavy-duty Trucks

 1. Software Defines Hardware

-Our distributed drive control algorithms have been continuously optimized over more than a decade across various vehicle types and operating conditions.
-Today, they are among the most advanced in the commercial vehicle sector.
-Our engineering team has in-depth expertise in key control strategies such as EDS, EASR, IRBS, and IESS.
+Our distributed drive control algorithms have been refined over more than a decade across multiple vehicle platforms and operating conditions.
+Key strategies such EDS, EASR, IRBS, and IESS enable precise torque distribution, enhanced traction, and stable vehicle dynamics under heavy loads.

 electric truck without EASR